finance calculator

 Deep dive

-This stock profit calculator shows profit, ROI, and totals for a trade after fees.
-Enter shares, buy/sell prices, and commissions to see cost basis, proceeds, and ROI instantly.
+This stock profit calculator shows profit, ROI, cost basis, and sale proceeds for a trade after accounting for fees and commissions.

 FAQs